vinhowe/acme-lab-tools/README.md

 ## Usage

 All code in the Python script will be converted to cells in the notebook.
 Each cell will start with `# acme-include`.
 Any cells not marked with `# acme-include` will be ignored when converting back to a Python script.
-This makes it easy to write test code inline with your assignment code without having to remove it from the submitted Python script.
+This makes it easy to write test code inline with your assignment code without having to remove it from the code you submit.

 Convert a python script to a notebook: